vinyk/DA6401_Assignment1/README.md

-# Neural Network Training with Weights & Biases Logging
+# Neural Network Training and Logging

 This project implements a neural network training pipeline with integration to Weights & Biases (WandB) for experiment tracking.
 The training supports multiple hyperparameters, including optimizer choice, batch size, learning rate, and network architecture configuration.
 The project also includes a sweep configuration for hyperparameter optimization using WandB's Bayesian search method.